shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 * You have enabled custom scripts as needed.
 For instance, if you want to offer users the ability to authenticate using Google Authenticator, you have to enable the script "HOTP/TOPT authentication module".
 Whenever you enable or disable scripts, please wait a couple of minutes for oxAuth to pick the changes.

-* You specified a correct value for *"enabled-methods"* in `casa.json`.
-Leave it empty or null to pick all enabled methods already supported by your Gluu Server.
-Alternatively, in the administration console you can see which methods are already enabled in the server, and modify those you want to offer.
+* In the administration console you can see which methods are already enabled in the server, and modify those you want to offer.

-### The user interface is not showing means to enroll certain types of credentials

-Ensure you specified a correct value for *"enabled-methods"* in `casa.json`.
-Leave it empty or null to pick all enabled methods already supported by your Gluu Server.
-The administration console is also useful to diagnose the problem.

 ### The preferred method for authentication is set to password and user cannot change it

 To choose a strong method for authentication, the user has to have enrolled at least a certain number of credentials through the app.
 Only after this is met, he will be able to set his preferred method.

-In the administration console (or directly in `casa.json`) you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.
+In the administration console you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.

 ### The log shows an error related to *Obtaining "acr_values_supported" from server*